TEACHING

 Level: Graduate.

-This graduate-level course provides an introduction to the theory behind linear dynamical systems characterized by differential equations and recursions.
-Topics include: definition of solutions, variations of constants formula, equilibrium points, stability notions, controllability, observability, stabilizability, detectability, Lyapunov analysis, Kalman decompositions, canonical forms, state-based feedback control, output-based feedback control, the linear quadratic regulator, the linear quadratic regulator control, and the linear quadratic gaussian control.
+Topics: definition of solutions, variations of constants formula, equilibrium points, stability notions, controllability, observability, stabilizability, detectability, Lyapunov analysis, Kalman decompositions, canonical forms, state-based feedback control, output-based feedback control, the linear quadratic regulator, the linear quadratic regulator control, and the linear quadratic gaussian control.

 Theory of Nonlinear Systems: (Spring 2022)